MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/data-collection.md

 You could enable additional event channels on each server node in your cluster as needed; however, this approach presents two problems:

-1. You have to remember to enable the same event channels on every new server node that you add to your cluster.
+1. You need to remember to enable the same event channels on every new server node that you add to your cluster.
 2. When diagnosing, it can be tedious to enable specific event channels, reproduce the error, and repeat this process until you root cause.

 To avoid these issues, you can enable event channels on cluster startup.
 The list of enabled event channels on your cluster can be configured using the public property **EnabledEventLogs**.
 By default, the following event channels are enabled: